 The Department of Economics at Appalachian State is ranked among the top 50 departments at U.S. public universities for research productivity (RePEc).
 The department is particularly strong in the areas of environmental economics and experimental economics.
-Faculty research has appeared in leading journals, such as the American Economic Review, Journal of Public Economics, RAND Economics, and European Economic Review.
-This research has received well over $1 million in external support in the past five years from federal and state agencies, including the National Science Foundation and the US Internal Revenue Service.
-In 2017-18, our faculty secured $700,000 in external funding for research.
+Faculty research has appeared in leading journals, such as the American Economic Review, Journal of Public Economics, RAND Economics, European Economic Review, Journal of Environmental Economics and Management, and Experimental Economics.
+Faculty research receives funding from federal and state agencies, including the National Science Foundation, the Sloan Foundation, and the U.S. Internal Revenue Service.
+In 2017-18, faculty secured $700,000 in external funding for their research.

 Working Paper Series

 The Department of Economics maintains a seminar series to enhance the development and diffusion of knowledge and research.
 The department series and related forums have hosted key figures in economics, including Noble Laureates, Members of the Council of Economic Advisors, and top academic economists.

 The Department of Economics regularly organizes academic workshops to bring together leading scholars to share and develop ideas that make a difference.